inorbit-ai/sick-tag-loc-connector/README.md

 pip install -e .
 ```

-Configure the Connector:
+### Configure the Connector

 - Copy [`config/example.yaml`](config/example.yaml) and modify the settings to match your setup.
+Each configurable parameter is documented in the file itself.

 - Copy [`config/example.env`](config/example.env) to `config/.env` and set the environment variables following the instructions in the same
   file.
 You can get the `INORBIT_API_KEY` for your account from InOrbit's